f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab5/lab5.rst

 Step 2 - Publish Arcadia app with Kubernetes NodePort
 #####################################################

-It's time to make the Arcadia application accessible outside the Kubernetes cluster.
+It's time to make the Arcadia application accessible outside of the Kubernetes cluster.

 **Expose Arcadia with NodePort**